Four Bugs That Only Showed Up Under Load: Fixing a FastAPI Dashboard

 async def get_status(_: bool = Depends(verify_token)):

-# This blocks the event loop for 20+ seconds
+# These four commands block the event loop for 20+ seconds

 gpu = subprocess.run(["nvidia-smi"], capture_output=True, text=True)